ComplianceAugust 21, 2025

 Historical and pending litigation

 Active cases, open court actions, and pending lawsuits can all threaten to encumber property that is pledged as collateral or can seriously impact a debtor’s solvency.
 Closed cases may reveal concerning information related to your debtor and/or guarantor(s), such as allegations of fraud.
-In addition, in some jurisdictions, such as New York, judgment liens attach automatically to the debtor’s real property located in that jurisdiction.
+In addition, in some jurisdictions, judgment liens attach automatically to the debtor’s real property located in that jurisdiction.
 Your due diligence should, therefore, include a review of the litigation history of the company and any open or closed cases.
 Consider running litigation searches on the guarantors as well.

 Debtor name accuracy